Streamlining licence renewals

 We’re currently streamlining our community broadcasting licence renewal form – the B66 form – to simplify it and make it easier for you to use.

-The updated form should be available in October 2021.
 If you have not submitted a B66 renewal form to us, please wait until the new form is available.
 Licensees who have already submitted the existing form will not be affected by this change.

 We’ll update this page to let you know about progress and dates.

 We expect this process should not inconvenience any licensees as applications for licence renewals need to be submitted between 52 and 26 weeks before the licence expiry date.

 If you have any questions about your renewal, please email us at email@example.com.

 A licence holder must represent the community interest.